amiteshgpt/amiteshgpt.github.io/_news/announcement_2.md

 > We do not grow absolutely, chronologically.
 We grow sometimes in one dimension, and not in another, unevenly.
 We grow partially.
 We are relative.
 We are mature in one realm, childish in another.
 > —Anais Nin

 Fap aliqua qui, scenester pug Echo Park polaroid irony shabby chic ex cardigan church-key Odd Future accusamus.
 Blog stumptown sartorial squid, gastropub duis aesthetic Truffaut vero.
-Pinterest tilde twee, odio mumblecore jean shorts lumbersexual.
+Pinterest tilde twee, odio mumblecore jean shorts lumbersexual.-->